Training Planning - Part 3

 This will mean undertaking some stretching (pre and post sessions) and if you are particularly inflexible in any area, then also some specific work on these muscles would be useful – with stretches being held for a significant amount of time (about 1 minute) to try to improve your range of movement.

 Improving your strength and often your core strength is very important.
 This will be done with a mixture of circuits and weights.
-It is worth incorporating one or other of these into your schedule once or twice a week.
-It is often said that your core (stomach and back muscles) are the engine of your running – certainly if you are not strong enough to hold your posture when you tire, your whole technique will degenerate.
+It is worth incorporating one or the other of these into your schedule once or twice a week.
+It is often said that your core (stomach and back muscles) is the engine of your running – certainly if you are not strong enough to hold your posture when you tire, your whole technique will degenerate.

 Sports Massage